 - Watery stools, repeated episodes, or accidents outside the litter box

-- Appetite loss, vomiting, lethargy, dehydration signs
+- Appetite loss, vomiting, lethargy, or dehydration signs

 3) Stool clues: color, mucus, blood, and frequency